brandon-leduc/d2WhisperMonitor/README.md

 Steps to use would be:
-* set up a gmail account(preferrably a separate one from your main) to work as the sender ** You'll need to enable less secure as per apps: https://help.dreamhost.com/hc/en-us/articles/115001719551-Troubleshooting-GMAIL-SMTP-authentication-errors
+* set up a gmail account(preferrably a separate one from your main) to work as the sender
+   * You'll need to enable less secure apps as per: https://help.dreamhost.com/hc/en-us/articles/115001719551-Troubleshooting-GMAIL-SMTP-authentication-errors
 * Edit the app.config per below
 * Build the application
 * run it(there's no UI).